What is a variable annuity?

 Why the company behind the annuity matters?

-guarantees, including benefits, do not apply to the underlying investment options.
+company.
+All guarantees, including benefits, do not apply to the underlying investment

 What are the limitations and restrictions I need to consider?

-The optional Return of Purchase Payments Death Benefit may not be available in every state and has certain investment restrictions.
+For the Prudential Premier Investment Variable Annuity, the optional Return of Purchase Payments Death Benefit may not be available in every state and has certain investment restrictions.
 Fees charged for the death benefit are in addition to fees and charges associated with the basic annuity.
-Please see the prospectus for more information.
+Pleas see the prospectus for more information.